tsirrus/expressjs-workshop/README.md

 </form>
 ```

 You can use template strings (with backticks) to write the HTML code directly in your web server file on multiple lines.
 Then, using ExpressJS create a **`GET`** endpoint called `createContent`.
-When someone requests this URL, send the HTML form to them.
+When someone requests this URL, send the HTML form to them as a string with `res.send`.

 ## Exercise 6: Receiving data from our form
 In this exercise, we will write our first `POST` endpoint.
 The resource will be the same, `/createContent`, but we will be writing a second endpoint using `app.post` instead.